sarfraznawaz2005/quran-cli/README.md

 ***English Only***: Specify second arguments as `0` to hide arabic text: `quran search book 0`

+**Note**: If search results are too much, they might not fit into cli buffer, in such case you can save search results to text file instead like here we search for word `Allah` to save into text file: `quran search Allah > filename.txt`

 **Get Information about a Chapter**

 `quran info 12` or with alias `quran i 12`